-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated and parent support the consolidated and parent support the support of the current period.
-These matters were addressed in the context of audit of the consolidated with the context of audit of the context of audit of the current period.
-These matters as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-For each matter below, our description of how our audit address of the current period.
-These matters are those matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated and parent company financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated and parent company financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+For each matter below, our description of how our audit addressed the matter is provided in that context.